The Storyteller Studio

 How does it work?

-The Storyteller Studio operates on a yearly basis with an outreach and open application process beginning in the spring, a selection process occurring in the summer, and the work of the Cohort taking place over the course of eight months from mid-fall to late spring.
-Each Cohort is led each step of the way by an experienced Lead Mentor.
+The Storyteller Studio operates on a yearly basis with an open application and selection process occurring in the summer, and the work of the Cohort taking place over the course of eight months from mid-fall to late spring.
+Each Cohort is led by a dramaturgically experienced Lead Mentor.

-Artists selected to participate in a Cohort begin their Storyteller Studio experience by working closely with the Lead Mentor to identify a project to work on throughout the course of the program.
-Playwrights’ projects may take the form of a reading of a play or play excerpt, the pitching of a treatment, or learning the process of working with a dramaturg or a director.
-A dramaturgical project may take the form of a “pitch” presentation of a dream play, a collaboration with a new play in progress, the designing of a research packet, or an audience engagement concept.
-This selection process, like every aspect of The Storyteller Studio, is artist driven.
-The Lead Mentor is there to ask leading and challenging questions and to pose alternative points of views, but ultimately to support the artist in articulating their goals.
+Artists selected to participate in a Cohort begin their Storyteller Studio experience by identifying specific goals for an artistic project to work on throughout the course of the program.
+For example, playwrights’ projects may take the form of a reading of a play or play excerpt, or the discussion of a treatment.
+A dramaturgical project may take the form of a collaboration with a playwright on a work in process, the designing and presentation of a research packet, or exploring an audience engagement concept.
+This identification process, like every aspect of The Storyteller Studio, is artist-driven.
+The Lead Mentor is there to ask questions, but ultimately to support the artist in articulating their goals.

 The final component of the program is professional support.
-At the close of the Cohort session, the Lead Mentor meets individually with each artist to discuss what the artist has gained over the course of the program, and what opportunities would most benefit the artist moving forward.
-Whether through referrals, placements, the publication of a digital portfolio of the Cohort’s work, or collaborating on other in-house opportunities, the staff of The New Jersey Play Lab aims to invest in the next generation of young literary artists and assist them in taking these necessary next steps.
+At the close of the program, the Lead Mentor meets individually with each artist to discuss what the artist has gained over the course of the Cohort experience, and what opportunities would most benefit the artist moving forward.
+Whether through referrals, digital promotion, or collaborating on other in-house opportunities, the staff of The New Jersey Play Lab aims to invest in the next generation of young literary artists and assist them in taking these necessary next steps.

 Who is this for?